Southwestern CEO interrupted by protestor at NY conference

-NEW YORK, April 7 (Reuters) - A bare-chested protester interrupted a presentation by Southwestern Energy Co Chief Executive Steven Mueller at an investment conference on Monday, an apparent outburst against the natural gas producer’s plans to expand into Canada.
+NEW YORK (Reuters) - A bare-chested protester interrupted a presentation by Southwestern Energy Co Chief Executive Steven Mueller at an investment conference on Monday, an apparent outburst against the natural gas producer’s plans to expand into Canada.

 The protester stood toward the middle of Mueller’s 20-minute presentation and removed his shirt, revealing an expletive painted in blank ink across his chest.